 In spite of the happy associations, and with the increased popularity of grilling out, it is important to understand that there are some health risks associated with this cooking method.
 This is because the combination of animal protein and high heat produces certain chemicals that may cause inflammation, damage to DNA and therefore, a higher risk of developing cancer and other diseases.

-These risks seem to increase as we age, since our bodies are less able to deal with these toxins.
+These risks seem to increase as you age, since your body is less able to deal with these toxins as you get older.
 Here are some tips for healthier grilling.

 Healthy Grilling Tips